 2019 Records of Achievement Award Presentation & Tribute Program

-On Wednesday, November 13, the National Archives Foundation will honor the life and legacy of Cokie Roberts as the 2019 recipient of its Records of Achievement Award in recognition of her commitment to chronicling the American story as an award-winning journalist, historian, political commentator and best-selling author.
+On Wednesday, November 13, the National Archives Foundation honored the life and legacy of Cokie Roberts as the 2019 recipient of its Records of Achievement Award in recognition of her commitment to chronicling the American story as an award-winning journalist, historian, political commentator and best-selling author.

 Cokie Roberts was a political commentator for ABC News and NPR and in her more than forty years in broadcasting, won countless awards, including three Emmys.
 She was inducted into the Broadcasting and Cable Hall of Fame and cited by the American Women in Radio and Television as one of the fifty greatest women in the history of broadcasting.
 In addition to her reporting, Ms. Roberts wrote six New York Times bestsellers, most dealing with the roles of women in U.S. history.